 A word or phrase defined in the Electricity Industry Act 2004, or in the Regulations or Market Rules made under that Act, has the same meaning when used in this report.

 1.4 Reporting period

-This report covers the quantity and cost for both the $2013/14^1$ period and the 2014/15 period (sections 2 and 3 of this report), together with the requirements and plan for the 2015/16 period (section 4 of this report).
+This report covers the quantity and cost for the 2015/16 period (sections 2 and 3 of this report), together with the requirements and plan for the 2016/17 period (section 4 of this report).